Southern Downs Regional Council

 Local workers - Individual income - Financial and Insurance Services

-In the Southern Downs Regional Council, 13.9% of the Financial and Insurance Services earned $1,750 or more per week.
+In the Southern Downs Regional Council, 13.9% of the Financial and Insurance Services local workers earned $1,750 or more per week.

 Individual Income is an indicator of socio-economic status, skills and occupations required in a particular industry.
 With other data sources, such as Qualifications and Occupation, it helps to evaluate the economic opportunities of people in an industry.